rhoon/major-studio-1/README.md

 # major-studio-1

->I am studying the relationship between political violence and revolution events in Africa because I want to learn more about the causes and outcomes of political violence.
-I am using a per year average of Political Terror Scale’s 1-5 rating and a timeline of revolution events as my variables.
-My visualization is based on Political Terror Scale’s database and Center for Systemic Peace’s PITF State Failure Problem Set.
+>I am studying the relationship between political violence, revolution events and income inequality in Africa because I want to learn more about the causes and outcomes of political violence.
+I am using a per year average of Political Terror Scale’s 1-5 rating, a timeline of revolution events, and interpolated averages of Gini as my variables.
+My visualization is based on Political Terror Scale’s database, Center for Systemic Peace’s PITF State Failure Problem Set, and the WIID database (for Gini).

 [![](preview.png)](https://rhoon.github.io/major-studio-1/narrative/)
 ___